fingon/sssmemvault/README.md

 This command will:
 1. Load the master signing private key.
 2. Load the config file.
-3. Identify owner peers (nodes with public keys listed in `peers`).
+3. Identify owner peers (nodes with public keys and endpoints listed in `peers`).
+4. Calculate the total number of fragments needed by summing `fragments_per_owner` for each owner peer (defaulting to 1 if not specified).
-4. Validate that `--parts` matches the number of identified owner peers.
+5. Validate that `--threshold` is not greater than the total number of fragments.
-5. Split the secret into fragments based on `--parts` and `--threshold`.
+6. Split the secret into the calculated total number of fragments using the specified `--threshold`.
-6. Encrypt each fragment using the corresponding owner's *hybrid public key* (extracted from their `public_key_path` in the config).
+7. Distribute and encrypt the fragments: assign `fragments_per_owner` fragments to each owner, encrypting them using the owner's *hybrid public key* (from their `public_key_path` in the config).
-7. Create the protobuf `Entry`, storing the encrypted fragments associated with each owner **name**.
+8. Create the protobuf `Entry`, storing the encrypted fragments associated with each owner **name**.
 Include reader **names**.
 8. Sign the entry using the master signing private key.
 9. Connect to the target nodes (derived from config or specified via `--target`) and call the `Push` RPC.